Testing Self-Organized Criticality Across the Main Sequence using Stellar Flares from TESS: Observations with

 After these filters are applied, we are left with a catalog of $N_{\rm flares} = 958,659$ originating from $N_{\rm stars} = 161,836$ for our analysis.
 A summary of our catalog is presented in Table~\ref{tab:stats} and the full catalogs are made available in G{\"u}nther et al. (in prep.).
 We calculate the flare rate per star, $\beta_{\textrm{star}}$, as

 where $N$ is the number of flares for a given star, $p_i$ is the \stella\ probability for a given flare indexed by $i$, and $\tau_\textrm{obs}$ is the total observed time.
-An overview of the flare rates for all stars in our sample is presented in Figure~\ref{fig:hr}.
+An overview of the flare rates for all stars in our sample is presented in Figure~\ref{fig:hr}, on a Gaia color-magnitude diagram.
+Here, we use B$_\textrm{p}$ - R$_\textrm{p}$ as our color and the absolute Gaia G magnitude M$_\textrm{G}$.
 It is evident that stars with the highest flare rates ($\geq 0.3$\,day$^{-1}$) fall along the upper edge of the main sequence (meaning they are brighter, i.e. have a lower absolute magnitude, than other stars of that given color).
 This trend could be indicative of binary star systems \citep{hurley98} or young, metal-rich stars \citep{kotoneva02}.
 For our analysis, we only account for stars along the main sequence and the red giant branch (RGB; stars that fork to the right at 1 $\leq$ Gaia B$_p$-R$_p$ and M$_\textrm{G} \leq 2.5$).